 The Company's principal transactions are carried out in Sterling and Euros and its exposure to foreign exchange risk arises primarily with respect to Euros from the Malta business.
-Company practice is to ensure that all Euro-denominated liabilities are matched with Euro-denominated assets, thus mitigating currency exposure.
+The Company's practice is to ensure that all Euro-denominated liabilities are matched with Euro-denominated assets, thus mitigating currency exposure.